title: Analysis of Huawei Software Written Test Question 2 on March 10, 2021

 The number of goods stored in each box, Mi, is also in the range [1, 100000].

-Since this is a problem of consecutive sequences, I initially considered using a sliding window approach, but upon analysis, I found it to be infeasible.
+Since this is a consecutive sequence problem, I initially considered using a sliding window, but after analysis, I found that it is not feasible.

-The general approach of a sliding window is to first expand the window, and when a certain condition is met that makes the window unable to satisfy the condition, then shrink the window.
-However, in this problem, it is different: it is not possible to determine whether the window needs to be shrunk based on local conditions alone, i.e., it is not possible to guarantee that if the current window does not satisfy the condition of being a multiple of K, then expanding the window further will not satisfy the condition of being a multiple of K.
+The general method of a sliding window is to first expand the window, and when a certain condition occurs that makes the window unable to satisfy the condition, shrink the window.
+However, in this problem, it is different: it is not possible to shrink the window based on a local condition.
+In other words, it is not possible to guarantee that the window can be expanded to satisfy a multiple of K just because the current window does not satisfy a multiple of K.

-Then I thought about using dynamic programming to calculate the sum of intervals and then iterate to check if each interval satisfies the condition.
-Experience tells us that this is correct, but dynamic programming requires a two-dimensional array to store the interval sums, with a space complexity of O(N^2), and it also requires iterating over this two-dimensional array, resulting in a time complexity of O(N^2).
+Then I thought of using dynamic programming to calculate the sum of intervals and then traverse to check if each interval meets the condition.
+Experience tells us that this is correct, but dynamic programming requires a two-dimensional array to mark the interval sums, with a space complexity of O(N^2), and it also needs to traverse this two-dimensional array, with a time complexity of O(N^2).
 In the case where N is in the range [1, 100000], such complexity is unacceptable.

 Enumerating through all possibilities?
-Although it reduces the space complexity, the time complexity is much higher than that of dynamic programming, making it even more unacceptable.
+Although it reduces the space complexity, the time complexity is much higher than dynamic programming, making it even more unacceptable.

-When in doubt, look for a solution.
-I randomly looked at a few solutions, and this solution provided a solution with a time complexity of O(n+k), which gave me great inspiration.
+When in doubt, I looked at some solutions.
+I randomly found this solution, which provides a solution with a time complexity of O(n+k) and gave me great inspiration.

 The basic idea of this solution is based on the following principles:

-- By subtracting the sum of goods 0 to j from the sum of goods 0 to i, we get the sum of goods i to j.
-If this sum can be divided by K, i.e., if the sum of goods 0 to j modulo K is equal to the sum of goods 0 to i modulo K, then the interval satisfies the condition.
+1. Take the difference between the sum of goods from 0 to j and the sum of goods from 0 to i, and the difference is the sum of goods from i to j.
+If this sum can be evenly divided by K, that is, the sum of goods from 0 to j modulo K is equal to the sum of goods from 0 to i modulo K, then the interval satisfies the condition.

 The mathematical representation of this conclusion is: